lrchma/LR-DistributionServices/GCP-BigQuery/readme.md

 # LogRhythm Distribution Services into Google BigQuery

+** Please note, this is not official LogRhythm config or instructions, nor supported by LogRhythm.
+Use at own risk! **

 This folder contains example reference for setting up and sending LogRhythm MDI (Machine Data Intelligence) into Google BigQuery.

 ```